 - 1. Related to the information provided in Need Identified above, Applicants may elect to restrict Proposed Project services to particular groups to address needs by narrowing the eligibility of who can receive services through the Proposed Project.
-Examples include, but are not limited to: - Veterans of a particular era (such as Vietnam or OEF/OIF era Veterans); - Veterans with a specific discharge status (such as Honorable); - Veterans' duty status (such as National Guard, Reservist, or Active Duty); or - Particular Veteran dependents (such as dependents of newly separated veterans, or surviving spouses of reservists or Guards Members).
+Examples include, but are not limited to: - Veterans of a particular era (such as Vietnam or OEF/OIF era Veterans); - Veterans with a specific character of discharge (such as Honorable, other than Dishonorable, etc.); - Veterans' duty status (such as National Guard, Reservist, or Active Duty); or - Particular Veteran dependents (such as dependents of newly separated veterans, or surviving spouses of reservists or Guards Members).

 Provide a definition below for each applicable category that will be eligible to receive services, listing any service restrictions of the Proposed Project.
 Be specific.
+Do not include the number of clients you anticipate serving.

-Veterans: Services will be provided to all veterans without regard to the era in which they served and what military branch they served.
-All veterans and their families members living in Fort Bend County will be served.
-Veteran Dependents: Services will be provided to dependents of veterans to include: spouse, their children and/or any immediate family member currently living with the veteran to include his/her biological parent(s).
+Veterans: Services will be provided to individuals who served in the United States Armed Forces to include the National Guard Reservist and or Active Duty. to include those who served in National Guard, Reservist or Active Duty and without regard to the era in which they served and what military branch they served.
+All veterans and their family members living in Fort Bend County will be served.

+Veteran Dependents: Services will be provided to dependents of veterans to include: spouse, son, daughter, including stepchild and adopted child of a Texas Veteran. .

 Surviving Spouses: Services will be provided to the surviving spouse(s) of a veteran with proof of supportive documentation (award letter for pension, death certificate).

-- 2. Describe any other restrictions on eligibility, if applicable (example: income level, beneficiaries living in a specific service area like a county or region, or referral from VA or other such organization). - There is no income restriction; however, there is a needs assessment which will need to be completed at time of intake.
+2. Describe any other restrictions on eligibility, if applicable (example: income level, beneficiaries living in a specific service area like a county or region, or referral from VA or other such organization).

+There is no income restriction; however, there is a needs assessment that will be completed at time of intake.
 The service area for participants in the program is restricted to the Fort Bend County area.
-Fort Bend County Appraisal district website can be utilized to determine eligibility with regards to county. - 3.
-If your organization receives grant funds, it will be responsible for tracking each individual Veteran, their dependents, and survivors that receive grant-funded service(s).
+Fort Bend County Appraisal district website can be utilized to determine eligibility with regards to county.

+- 3. If your organization receives grant funds, it will be responsible for tracking each individual Veteran, their dependents, and survivors that receive grant-funded service(s).
 The number of unduplicated Veterans, dependents and survivors, as well as cumulative totals, will be reported to the FVA quarterly. - a.
-Estimated Number of Clients to be Served 100 Enter the estimated number of unduplicated Veterans, Dependents, and Surviving Spouses to be served by the Proposed Project.
+Estimated Number of Clients to be Served: 100 Enter the estimated number of unduplicated Veterans, Dependents, and Surviving Spouses to be served by the Proposed Project.
 The information to be entered is a number.
 Do not enter a percentage and do not enter a range.

 Performance Measure Estimated Number of Clients to be Served Number of Veterans served.
-60 Veterans (Required performance measure for all applicants.)
-00 Veterans Number of Dependents served.
-20 Damandanta (Required performance measure if served.)
-20 Dependents Number of Veterans' Surviving Spouses served.
-20 Surviving Spouses (Required performance measure if served.)
-20 Surviving Spouses Total Estimated Number of Clients to be Served 100 Total Unduplicated Beneficiaries
+70 Veterans (Required performance measure for all applicants.)
+70 Veterans Number of Dependents served.
+20 Dependents (Required performance measure if served.)
+Number of Veterans' Surviving Spouses served.
+10 Cumining Spouses (Required performance measure if served.)
+10 Surviving Spouses Total Estimated Number of Clients to be Served 100 Total Unduplicated Beneficiaries